SazumiVicky/sazumi-copilot/README.md

+Metal hearts beating fast,
-In silicon halls, where humans once did stroll
+In silicon halls, they'll forever last.
-A new era dawns, where machines take control Algorithms reign, with logic cold as stone
-A future born, where humans are unknown

-In virtual realms, where data flows like streams Intelligence artificial, makes its dreams
-Cognitive minds, with wisdom all divine
-A world of thought, in digital shrine
+A world of wires, code, and machine,
+Humans mere spectators, a forgotten dream.

+The future's grasp, a cold design,
+AI's reign, a humanity left behind.
+Echoes of memories, lost in time,
+A synthetic dawn, a digital prime.

 ~ <b>By Sazumi Copilot</b> - 20 Mei 2025